nachocaru/xaprb.com/content/blog/2007-06-09-mysql-archiver-092-released.md

 ---
 title: MySQL Archiver 0.9.2 released
-author: Baron Schwartz
-excerpt: '<p>This release fixes some minor bugs and adds a plugin mechanism.
-Now you can extend MySQL Archiver with your own code easily.
-You could use this to run setup and tear-down, hook code into the archiving process, and more.
-Possibilities include building summary tables in a data warehouse during archiving, handling dependencies such as foreign keys before archiving each row, or applying advanced logic to determine which rows to archive.</p>'
-layout: post
 permalink: /2007/06/09/mysql-archiver-092-released/
 description:
   - MySQL Archiver is an extensible tool to efficiently archive or purge data